-Industry collaboration Comment Reporting framework Equator Principles Principles for Responsible Investment (PRI) Task Force on Climate-related Financial Disclosures (TCFD) UNEP FI Principles for Sustainable Insurance Industry initiative Principles for Responsible Investment (PRI) UNEP FI Principles for Sustainable Insurance Climate Action 100+ Institutional Investors Group on Climate Change (IIGCC) Net-Zero Asset Owner Alliance UNEP FI UNEP FI Portfolio Decarbonization Coalition UNEP FI TCFD Pilot Other, please specify (A4S - Accounting for sustainability, Skift) A4S - Accounting for sustainability, hereunder signatory to the CFO net zero pledge.
+Industry collaboration Comment Reporting framework Equator Principles Principles for Responsible Investment (PRI) Task Force on Climate-related Financial Disclosures (TCFD) UNEP FI Principles for Sustainable Insurance We are active industry collaborators for sustainability.
+Our EVP sustainability, communication and public policy is the board chair of PSI Industry initiative Principles for Responsible Investment (PRI) UNEP FI Principles for Sustainable Insurance Climate Action 100+ Institutional Investors Group on Climate Change (IIGCC) Net-Zero Asset Owner Alliance UNEP FI UNEP FI Portfolio Decarbonization Coalition UNEP FI TCFD Pilot Other, please specify (A4S - Accounting for sustainability, Skift) A4S - Accounting for sustainability, hereunder signatory to the CFO net zero pledge.
 Skift - A national business driven climate initiative with a purpose to be a driver for Norway to reach its climate targets for 2030.
-Commitment Net-Zero Asset Owner Alliance Montreal Pledge
+Commitment Net-Zero Asset Owner Alliance Montreal Pledge Through Storebrand's climate strategy and the Net Zero Asset Owner Alliance (NZAOA), we aim to reduce the carbon footprint in the Storebrand Group's total equities, corporate bond, and real estate investments by at least 32 per cent by 2025 with the base year in 2018